 The type of tenant can play a major part in which lenders will accept your application.
 Single contract AST’s to professionals or families are the bread and butter of most lenders, where many high street banks refuse more complex arrangements such as HMO’s, Short term tenancy agreements, and other non-standard contracts.
 Many lenders refuse to lend on properties to be let to students, or those receiving DSS rental support from state benefits.
 So long as it’s an AST, the rates tend to be similar to high street deals, but anything else tends to come with slightly higher rates, if not just because of the lack of choice in the market.

 For more info on questions like ‘how does buy to let work?’, visit our guide on buy to let mortgages explained.
 If you are ready to make an enquiry to find out which mortgages you’ll be eligible for, get in touch below…

-If you’re ready to make an enquiry please fill out our quick enquiry below and an expert will be in touch ASAP.
-If you require help immediate assistance please give us a call
+If you're ready to make an enquiry please click on the enquiry form below and an expert will be in touch ASAP.
+If you require help immediate assistance please call 0800 304 7880.